kaedroho/wagtailsearch/docs/indexing.md

-(wagtailsearch_indexing)=
+(modelsearch_indexing)=

 # Indexing

 To make a model searchable, you'll need to add it to the search index.
 All pages, images, and documents are indexed for you, so you can start searching them right away.

 If you have created some extra fields in a subclass of Page or Image, you may want to add these new fields to the search index too so that a user's search query will match their content.
-See {ref}`wagtailsearch_indexing_fields` for info on how to do this.
+See {ref}`modelsearch_indexing_fields` for info on how to do this.

-If you have a custom model that you would like to make searchable, see {ref}`wagtailsearch_indexing_models`.
+If you have a custom model that you would like to make searchable, see {ref}`modelsearch_indexing_models`.

-(wagtailsearch_indexing_update)=
+(modelsearch_indexing_update)=

 ## Updating the index